 Breathability and Waterproofing

-The Inov-8 RocFly G 390 boots are not designed to be waterproof but are meant to be very breathable, so do not have a waterproof membrane in.
-I like this because I’ve had a number of waterproof linings fail in new boots within a few hundred miles and this makes the boots useless.
-They are not longer waterproof but do not breathe well either, so my feet can get wet and take days to dry.
+The Inov-8 RocFly G 390 boots are not designed to be waterproof but are meant to be very breathable.
+I like this because I’ve had a number of waterproof linings fail in new boots within a few hundred miles, making the boots useless.
+They are no longer waterproof but do not breathe well either, so my feet can get wet and take days to dry.

 The mesh on the RocFly G 390 boots is the best I’ve seen on any footwear.
 It breaths well but doesn’t let the dirt or grit through it and pumps the water out really well.
 I’ve stopped after a river crossing and tried to tip the water out of the boots but there was none.
 Yes my feet were soaked but they were not sloshing around in water and felt comfortable.
 Then my feet/socks would dry reasonably quickly if the ground conditions allowed.

 I’ve had breathable boots before that let so much grit through the mesh that my feet were always filthy.
-The last breathable boots I had I remember half way along Sandwood beach having to stop and tip the sand of the boots, because they had got uncomfortable with so much sand in.
-This was not an issue at all with the Inov-8 RocFly G 390 boots while walking along the same beach this time.
+The last breathable boots I had I remember half way along Sandwood beach having to stop and tip the sand of the boots.
+They had got uncomfortable with so much sand in, which had got through the mesh.
+This was not an issue with the Inov-8 RocFly G 390 boots while walking along the same beach this time.

-I find waterproof membranes in boots are not very breathable and in warm weather my feet are wet from sweat even if the ground is dry.
-And on walks like the Cape Wrath Trail with so many river crossings and wet ground it’s impossible to keep the boots dry inside.
+I find waterproof membranes in boots are not very breathable.
+And in warm weather my feet are often wet from sweat even if the ground is dry.
+And on walks like the Cape Wrath Trail with so many river crossings and wet ground it’s impossible to keep footwear dry inside.
 So I prefer to wear breathable footwear that allows my feet to stay dry during hot weather and pump the water out after river crossings etc. My feet get wet but they’re able to dry quickly and I have the option to wear waterproof socks if I’m going to be on wet ground for long periods.
 But more often than not I only use them in colder weather to keep my feet warm.

 I used the EDZ waterproof socks on my Cape Wrath Trail in 2022.
 These are merino wool lined and an actual game changer for me.
 I don’t like waterproof socks and rarely use them because they are uncomfortable and my feet sweat in them.
 But I really liked the EDZ socks and found that I was wearing them for longer and more often than expected.
 I had them on all one day as I had forgotten they were not my usual hiking socks, they were so comfortable.
 I was wearing the EDZ Calf length waterproof socks which are about 50 grams heavier than the standard length socks but it was nice to cross the streams without the worry of the water overtopping the socks.